o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 The acceleration can be applied using `RigidBodyRequestBus::ApplyLinearImpulse` w.r.t object's mass.
-It will be effective against Simulated PhysX Rigid Body and should give a warning if it called against unsupported type.
+It will be effective against Simulated PhysX Rigid Body and should give a warning if it is called against unsupported type.

 **Important :** Currently ROS2 Gem is heavily dependant on PhysX5 (due to SDF importer).
-The decoupling of those need to be done in future.
+The decoupling of those needs to be done in the future.

 ## DeleteEntity service